 The exact cost of a portable air conditioner depends on the size, power, and model you choose.
 Prices vary by retailer and depend partly on whether you buy through Amazon or a brick-and-mortar store.

-Generally, expect to spend $250–$700 for a portable air conditioner.
-Smaller units are usually less expensive than larger ones, and units with higher BTUs often cost more than less powerful air conditioners.
-Costs to run the unit range between $0.07 and $0.20 per hour—about twice the price of running a similar-sized window unit.
+Generally, expect to spend $150–$500 on a portable air conditioner.
+Smaller units are usually less expensive than larger ones, and units with higher BTUs often cost more than less powerful ones.
+To run a portable air conditioning unit with a wattage of 1,100, it would cost about $0.16 per hour—about twice the price of running a similar-sized window unit.

-Let’s take a look at the best portable air conditioners’ average prices, ranked by BTU rating.
+Let’s take a look at the average prices of portable air conditioners, ranked by BTU rating.

 Portable AC SizeAverage Cost